 Kleftiko is a traditional Greek recipe for unbelievably tender and succulent lamb.
-Simple and easy to make in your slow cooker, Instant Pot or your oven do all the hard work!
+Simply marinate the lamb then sit back and let your slow cooker, Instant Pot or your oven do all the hard work!

 Published 2017, updated 2019 in collaboration with ‘Lamb – Try It Love It’

 I realise that as summer approaches I have been unconsciously navigating towards the recipes of my childhood.
 Take Greek lamb kleftiko for instance – a traditional recipe that I certainly would have run a mile from when I was younger.
 Thankfully we live to grow, and I have rediscovered kleftiko from the perspective of an adult and grown to appreciate this very simple dish.

 What is Kleftiko?